giugiu21/Project_IG-Plants/README.md

 This project is an interactive 3D scene developed with **Three.js** and **WebGL**.
 It represents a small natural environment where the user can plant seeds, grow flowers, observe animated grass and plants, switch between day and night, and activate a storm mode with rain and lightning.

-The project was developed as part of an Interactive Graphics course and focuses on procedural modeling, animation, shaders, and real-time interaction.
+The project was developed as part of an Interactive Graphics course at "La Sapienza" and focuses on procedural modeling, animation, shaders, and real-time interaction.

 ---